 There isn’t a runner alive who hasn’t suffered at one time or another from a simple ankle sprain.
-It is – by far – the most common injury that puts runners on the injury list.
+It is – by far – the most common ankle sports injury that puts runners on the injury list.
 According to the American Orthopedic Foot and Ankle Society, physicians see more than a million patients a year complaining of ankle sprains.
+Our group exercise sessions for physical therapy draw on a range of rehabilitative techniques including strength & conditioning, functional movement and Pilates.
+Your physiotherapist will take a full history and conduct an assessment to include or exclude directional based exercises in your program.
+You can check over here for more about orthopedics surgery recovery.

 And a good portion of those visits come from runners who often return to the doctor’s office because they have re-sprained the same troublesome ankle over and over again.